 12. The amendments of the rules and bye-laws of the Society, if any, shall be placed before the General Body after the consideration of the Executive Body and shall be adopted only after approval by two-thirds of the members present in the General Body Meeting

 The President, the Vice-Presidents (First Vice-President and Second Vice-President), Secretary, Joint Secretary, Treasurer and 13 Executive Committee Members shall be elected by the General Body once in two years.
 The procedure for conducting the elections shall be as follows :

-v) No member of the Society is eligible to file nomination for more than one post in the Executive Committee or to propose or to second more than one nominee for the same post.
+- No member of the Society is eligible to file nomination for more than one post in the Executive Committee or to propose or to second more than one nominee.

 15. In case the Society has to be wound up, the property and funds of the Society that will remain after full satisfaction of the liabilities of the Society, will be transferred or paid to some other institution with similar aims and objectives.